swe574group1/Bingo/README.md

 **Bingo** is the successor of the [Let It Bee Project](http://code.google.com/p/swe574group2 "Google Code project page for Let It Bee") that is developed by [Bogazici University Software Engineering](http://www.cmpe.boun.edu.tr/graduate/msInSwe " Official web page of the Master of Science in Software Engineering Program at Bogazici University") students for the "Software Development as a Team" course.

+You can reach to the deployed application from here: http://swe.cmpe.boun.edu.tr:8080/bingo/

 ## Technical Details

 The application is developed in [Java](http://www.java.com "Java") using the [Play!
 Framework](http://www.playframework.org "Play!
 Framework").
 The [MySQL](http://mysql.com "MySQL") database server is used for managing application related data.